Utah's Online School Library Activities

 Have students choose a major world religion and create a presentation about its major tenets.
 Is there an area of the world where this religion is predominant?
 What are its origins?
 Who are the major deities?
 How are the tenets of the religion reflected in the everyday lives of the individuals who follow its beliefs?

 Direct students to the reliable resources in Utah's Online School Library for their study of world religions.
-The EBSCO databases and specifically the History Reference Center have many articles from hundreds of worldwide periodicals and newspapers as well as encyclopedic information.
+The Gale in Context reference collections have many articles from hundreds of worldwide periodicals and newspapers as well as encyclopedic information.

 Secondary - Social Studies - World Civilizations